Multipodal Structure and Phase Transitions in Large Constrained Graphs: Phase space

 Note that $F(1,1) =f(1,1)=0$.
 By implicitly differentiating $F$ we see that $dx/dz = -1$ at $(x,z)=(1,1)$, hence that $df/dz|_{(1,1)} = \frac32k(k-1)>0$.
 Hence $\dot r_1 - \dot r_2$ is positive when $x$ is slightly less than 1.
 If $f(x,z)$ ever fails to be positive on the set where $F(x,z)=0$ then, by the intermediate value theorem, there is a value of $z$, and a corresponding value of $x$, for which $f(x,z)=0$ and $F(x,z)=0$.
 The intersection of the two degree $k-1$ algebraic curves $F=0$ and $f=0$ would then have to contain a real point $(x,z)$ with $0<x<1$.

 This is easy to check.
 Solving $f(x,z)=0$ for $z$, we convert $F(x,z)$ into a function of $x$ alone.
 Plotting this function for $2 \le k \le 30$ and $0 < x < 1$ shows that the function is always negative, approaching a simple zero at $x=1$; see Fig.~\ref{FIG:F-k} for plots of $F(x,z(x))$ as a function of $x$ for some $k$ values.
-(Checking larger values of $k$ is straightforward, but we stopped at 30.)
-This eliminates the $n=3$, $c_3$ case for $k \le 30$.
+(We were unable to prove this for all $k$; checking larger values of $k$ is straightforward, but we stopped at 30.)
+This eliminates the case (\ref{c3=1}) for $k \le 30$.